Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \paragraph{\textbf{Running Example}}

+In our running example of a solar PV inverter, EPSS scores and KEV catalog entries for CVE identifiers of vulnerability nodes are retrieved from the FIRST EPSS and CISA databases respectively.
+LEV scores are computed per Equation~\ref{eq:lev} using EPSS scores over a 30-day window ($w=30$).
+For vulnerability node \texttt{V8} (CVE-2024-50687: iSolarCloud API allows unauthorised access to Sungrow device data and parameters), these metrics are presented in Table~\ref{tab:vuln_exposure_attributes_PV}.
+Equation~\ref{eq:p_exposure_vuln_cve} then yields a final exposure probability of $P(E)_{V8,CVE} = 0.0342$.

-In the running example, EPSS scores corresponding to the CVE identifiers of vulnerability nodes are retrieved from the FIRST EPSS database and assigned as exposure probabilities.
-There is however one vulnerability node, \texttt{V16}, that does not have a CVE identifier.
-In this case, we approximate the CVSS vector for \texttt{V16}, which denotes a dynamic load-changing attack on the power grid, based on information from the literature~\cite{Dabrowski2017}:
+For the single vulnerability node \texttt{V16}, which does not have a CVE identifier and represents a dynamic load-changing attack on the power grid, we approximate the CVSS-proxy vector based on information from the literature~\cite{Dabrowski2017}.

 \begin{quote} \texttt{CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:C/C:N/I:L/A:H} \end{quote}